embeddings-benchmark/mteb/docs/api/task.md

 ## Metadata

-Each task also contains extensive metadata, we annotate this using the following object.
-This allows to use [pydantic](https://docs.pydantic.dev/latest/) to evaluate that the metadata is valid and consistent.
+Each task also contains extensive metadata.
+We annotate this using the following object, which allows us to use [pydantic](https://docs.pydantic.dev/latest/) to validate the metadata.

 :::mteb.TaskMetadata
     options: